 After tasting the sweetness of history recalled in each corner, we ready ourselves on our way to Ilocos Sur.

 -An only daughter.
-A mother of an 18 year old son.
+A mother of a 22 year old son.
 Passionate with so many things.
 A lover of life itself.
 First of which is to write.
 Then, sing (I specifically love the stage), read, cook, travel & take beautiful pictures (photography) and scrap booking, all of which are my own way of coping with life's challenges.
+Lately, I have been enjoying quilting and crafting with beaded fabrics.
 Friends usually associate me with the color violet.
 I love this color so much!
-Though, I love pink, red, teal, orange, yellow, blue as well!
-Coffee is my water and my happy food is cheesecake topped w/ blueberries, yogurt, sansrival and cream puff.
-I mastered fettuccine carbonara because that is one of my favorite food as well, along w/ broccoli, prawns and mushrooms.
+However, I love pink, red, teal, orange, yellow, blue as well!
+Coffee is my water and my happy food is cheesecake topped w/ blueberries, frozen yogurt, sansrival and cream puff.
+I mastered fettuccine carbonara because that is one of my favorite food along w/ broccoli, prawns and mushrooms.
+Of all the International cuisines, Japanese food is on top of my list.
 Secretly, I love "Stitch" - that grinning indigo pup. =) Seriously, I dream to become a philanthropist (starting off by providing shelter to street children in our country) and a famous author someday.
 I'm just waiting for God's time for my first book to be published.-

 It took me years to decide to blog, more so to write and have it out in the open.
-As I used to write even when I was a teenager, and I just keep them on file.
+I started writing even as a child, I just keep them on file.
 It was my outlet.

 At times, there's guilt as well, for I strongly believe, writing (like singing) is a talent God has gifted us.
 We ought to use it and maximize it, in our littlest way, share it to mankind, for His glory.
 I just had a few distractions over the years and to realize that it is never too late to be who we ought to be, I have this very strong feeling, now is the time.